-Concrete is heavy!
+Concrete sinks because it’s heavy!
 When the soils underneath a concrete slab are unable to support its weight, the slab will sink.
+This is called slab settlement, and this uneven concrete condition frequently happens on Atlanta driveways, sidewalks, walkways, garage floors, and foundations in the area and all over the country.

-If part of the concrete slab is supported by soils and other sections are not, the unsupported pieces may crack away from the other section and result in unlevel concrete.
+If soils support part of the concrete slab, and other sections do not, then the unsupported pieces may crack away from the other section and result in unlevel concrete.

 Primary Causes of Sinking Outdoor Concrete: